Technical Overview

 • High-availability or production hardening

-Scope expansion is informed by pilot findings and regulatory expectations.
+Scope evolution is informed by pilot findings and applicable regulatory expectations.

 Grid